AdobeDocs/experience-manager-65.de-DE/help/forms/using/apis-used-html-workspace.md

 discoiquuid: 4a73a973-fccf-466b-b4a0-47652a14a080
 exl-id: 9034f73a-83f3-498e-b6a6-ad6577aa1a3a
 source-git-commit: b220adf6fa3e9faf94389b9a9416b7fca2f89d9d
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '1020'
+source-wordcount: '997'
 ht-degree: 100%

 ---

-# APIs im AEM-Formulararbeitsbereich {#apis-used-in-aem-forms-workspace}
+# APIs im AEM Forms-arbeitsbereich {#apis-used-in-aem-forms-workspace}

 Die folgenden APIs werden in AEM FormsWorkspace verwendet.